babel/website/website/blog/2019-11-08-babels-funding-plans.md

 Donations are handled through [Open Collective](https://opencollective.com/babel), a service that allows companies and individuals to financially contribute to open source projects.
 The Babel core team uses these donations to sustain continued development of the project.

-Examples of this are performance improvements, new features, and implementing TC39 proposals that allow you to adopt new JavaScript features.

-Financial contributions are divided into different tiers.
-All donations are appreciated, but tiers such as Silver/Gold also allow your company to have their logo on our homepage, and our Base Support Tier also gives access to support hours.

 If you have any doubts about financially contributing to Babel we'd be happy to answer any questions by [email](team@babeljs.io).

 In case your company is located in one of the cities that the core team lives in we'd also love to meet in-person!

-> We're happy to start with an [email](team@babeljs.io) to chat about working together, but we'd also be glad to meet in-person or plan out a visit!

 - [Henry](https://twitter.com/left_pad) is based in NYC and will be in the Bay Area November 4th-15th.
 - [Nicolò](https://twitter.com/NicoloRibaudo) is based in Italy and will be in Moscow November 6th-10th.